coldshrine/study-notes/books/effective-java.md

 ### Document all exceptions thrown by each method

 Always declare checked exceptions individually, and document precisely the conditions under which each one is thrown.

+Use the Javadoc `@throws` tag to document each exception that a method can throw, but do not use the `throws` keyword on unchecked exceptions.